adobe-type-tools/drawBotProofing/README.md

 The proof text comes from the waterfall_horizontal and waterfall_vertical text files found in the `_content` folder.

+Input:
-Input: folder containing font files.
+* folder containing font files

 ![waterfallProof.py](_images/waterfallProof_1.png)